-Keiki Costume Contest at The Royal Grove (October 27, 2019)
+Keiki Costume Contest at The Royal Grove (dates for 2020 TBA)

 Keiki Halloween Costume Contest is the premier annual activity for kids at The Royal Grove in Honolulu.
-Kids under ten years old and their parents are invited to compete for prizes in four categories: Ohana Costumes, Cutest Costume, Most Creative Costume, and Most Unique Costume.
+Kids under ten and their parents are invited to compete for prizes in four categories: Ohana Costumes, Cutest Costume, Most Creative Costume, and Most Unique Costume.
 There is also balloon art, a photo booth, giveaway bags, trick-or-treating, and more fun activities.

-Halloween in Waikiki (October 31, 2019)
+Halloween in Waikiki (October 31, 2020)

-Kalakaua Avenue in the Waikiki neighbourhood of Honolulu is another hot spot on October 31st.
+Kalakaua Avenue in the Waikiki neighborhood of Honolulu is another hot spot on October 31st.
 The central avenue of Waikiki is filled with fun and "spooktacular" activities.
 Take a stroll, and you will see many people in hilarious and unique costumes.
 The whole Waikiki strip is obsessed with Halloween.
 Every bar hosts a party!

-Aloun Farms Pumpkin Festival (October 12–13, 19–20, 26–27, 2019)
+Aloun Farms Pumpkin Festival (canceled in 2020)

 Waimanalo Farms, located north-east of Honolulu, invites families for seasonal pumpkin picking from a pre-cut patch, feeding animals, cow train rides, and other activities.
 There is the Lil’ Rascal Zone for the kids and the Pumpkin Cannon to try!
 Admission to the Waimanalo Farms Pumpkin Patch is free.
 Once there, you can also visit the Sunflower Patch Monday to Wednesday and Saturday–Sunday, weather permitting.

-The Haunted Plantation in Waipahu, Oahu is one of the top haunted spots in Hawaii and the whole of the U.S. It is located in a real haunted village and is not appropriate for children of any age.
+The Haunted Plantation in Waipahu, Oahu is one of the top haunted spots in Hawaii and the whole of the US.
+It is located in a real haunted village and is not appropriate for children of any age.
 The Haunted Plantation involves some 60 actors and promises genuine frights, professional Hollywood-style horror makeup, and incredible sound effects.
 Be prepared to be chased by evil spirits and other creepy creatures.

-Lahaina Halloween Party (October 31, 2019)
+Lahaina Halloween Party (October 31, 2020, unconfirmed)